 B+W filters strike a nice balance between image quality, construction of materials, and price.
-So while thisisn’t the most expensive option out there, it’s a significant upgrade from the cheaper ND filters on this list in a few key areas.
+So while this isn’t the cheapest option out there, it’s a significant upgrade from the beginner ND filters on this list in a few key areas.

 For instance, image quality is improved; you will see almost no green or magenta color cast in your images, unlike cheaper filters that often come in kits.
 And six stops of light-blocking power give you the freedom to create interesting images and play around with longer exposures without stacking several filters on top of each other.

 B+W filters are also impressively robust, and this ND model is no exception; I wouldn’t hesitate to recommend it for serious landscape photographers who need to shoot for hours on end in difficult environments.